sherbold/atoml/README.md

                         if this flag is used -n,--instances <arg>    number of instances generated for each test set (default: 100)
--nomorph                no metamorphic testa are generated if this flag
+-nomorph                no metamorphic tests are generated if this flag
                         is used
 -nosmoke                no smoke tests are generated if this flag is used
 ```